optimizely/go-sdk-c-wrapper/README.md

 ## API

-*Important:* All strings returned by the API must be free'd by the caller.
+**Important:** All strings and string arrays returned by the API must be free'd by the caller.

 ```
 typedef struct optimizely_user_attribute {